-Here’s an absolutely kick-ass collection of my favorite travel and seasonal/adventure job resources.
+Here’s an absolutely kick-ass collection of my favorite travel and adventure resources.

 If you’re more curious about the ins and outs of online business, visit my guide to becoming a freelance writer or digital nomad resources page.

 And don’t forget: I have a pretty sweet packing list, too.

 Bookmark it, share it, print it out and eat it.
 This stuff is GOOD.

 Hopper: My favorite flight app.
 It tells you if now’s a good time to buy; if it’s not, it’ll alert you when it is.
-It doesn’t have data for more obscure international routes, though.
+It doesn’t have data for obscure international routes, though.

 Skiplagged: Wanna find a deal?
 This site does some serious hacking, and can find some seriously great prices.

-ITA Software: Matrix Airfare Search: Where I go when I want to do real research.
-Though the interface takes a bit of getting used to, it has unrivaled options for checking both flexible dates and multiple departure/arrival cities at the same time.
-(Please note you can’t actually book your flight through this site; after finding the best combo of dates/cities, you’ll have to book it directly on the airline’s website.)
+ITA Software: Matrix Airfare Search: Though the interface takes a bit of getting used to, it has unrivaled options for checking both flexible dates and multiple departure/arrival cities.
+(Note you can’t actually book your flight through this site; after finding the best combo of dates/cities, you’ll have to book it directly on the airline’s website.)

 WhichBudget: If you’re traveling within a country or region abroad, this site will help you find flights on local budget airlines that aren’t listed on other search engines.

 indie: For the dreamer in all of us, this is an awesome search engine on which you can plan your RTW (round-the-world) flights, complete with prices and suggested stops.

 Airbnb: Airbnb will change the way you travel.
 You can rent anything from a room in an apartment to an entire castle — and often, live where the locals live — anywhere in the world.
-I almost exclusively stay at Airbnbs these days — sign up with my code and you’ll get $25 off your first booking!
+I almost exclusively stay at Airbnbs these days.
+Sign up with my code and you’ll get $35 off your first booking!